Skip to main content Skip to search Skip to main navigation

 • Developing endurance and concentration

 There is much to do, and the list is nearly endless.
-So, where should one start?
+So where should we start?

-Each coach has their own method of training sailors, but there’s general agreement that a competitor should first achieve good speed (and aiming)—in other words, stable boat-handling skills.
+Each coach has their own method of training sailors, but there’s general agreement that a competitor should first achieve good boat speed and aiming—in other words, stable boat-handling skills.
 Once this is achieved, they can keep up with most of the fleet, staying close to their opponents.
 Being there allows them to make tactical and strategic decisions that will put them ahead, making this the stage at which strategic thinking is worth developing.

 Naturally, if there’s wind and good waves, it may not be best to prioritize strategy, as the strong wind conditions should be fully utilized to work on boat-handling skills.
 This is further emphasized by the fact that Lake Balaton is typically a light-wind lake, so there’s a risk that competitors become overly accustomed to light-wind handling.
-This becomes a problem when stronger winds arise, and despite familiar movements, the boat capsizes, sinks, heels, the boom comes over too quickly on a gybe, or water rushes in on an upwind beat.
+This becomes a problem when stronger winds arise, and despite familiar movements, the boat may capsizes, heel excessively, the boom may swing across too quickly during a gybe, or water may flood in during an upwind beat.

 So, each aspect must be learned in its own time, with some overlap, progressing step by step.

 There are countless types of boat-handling exercises.
-The now classic exercises of rounding up, bearing away, and turning around the coach boat are always useful to have on hand.
+The now-classic exercises of rounding up, bearing away, and circling the coach boat are always useful to keep in your training drillbook.
 These can be further developed and presented to the competitors.

 Warm-up exercises can also be incorporated, such as cage drills, cops-and-robbers games, braking games, or the “stress course.”